Fory-Pride/Nitro4all/Tutorial.md

 For installing the script you requier BetterDiscord, When it is instaled, download : nitro4all.plugin.js, Paste it in :
-C:User> your username > AppData > Roaming > BetterDiscord > Plugin, or simply run it as admin.
+C:User> your username > AppData > Roaming > BetterDiscord > Plugin, or simply run it as admin, but the plugin will be mean >:O